MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 :::image type="content" source="./images/takeatest/intune-take-a-test-custom-profile.png" alt-text="Intune portal - creation of a custom policy to configure Take a Test." lightbox="./images/takeatest/intune-take-a-test-custom-profile.png" border="true":::

-Assign the policy to a security group that contains as members the devices or users that you want to configure Take a Test for.
+Assign the policy to a security group that contains as members the devices or users that you want to configure.

 #### [:::image type="icon" source="images/icons/provisioning-package.svg"::: **PPKG**](#tab/ppkg)